NON EU-EEA students

 - your student visa is valid for the entire period of the internship

-As a first step you need to write an internship proposal and have this signed by an academic staff member.
-This is to show that you meet the first 2 criteria.
+To show that you meet the first 2 criteria, you need to write an internship proposal and have this signed by an academic staff member.

-The second step is to fill in the Nuffic standard trainee agreement.
+The next step is to fill in the Nuffic standard trainee agreement.
 This agreement can replace a company contract and is necessary to proof that you can do the internship with your student visa instead of a work permit.
 The agremeent needs to be signed by you, a company representative and a representative from university (RSM Career Centre).
-Please send the filled in trainee agreement including your signature and a signature from the company, the signed proposal, and a copy of your residence permit and passport to RSM Career Centre or drop by our office in T5-03.
+You can find and upload the documents (proposal and Nuffic standard trainee agreement) in the Osiris registration tool.
+We will sign your agreement within a couple of working days.

 As a student from a non-EU/EEA country, you can gain work experience in the Netherlands in the form of a (side) job, though the company has to request a work permit (TWV) for you.
 There is more information on the Study in Holland website.